Pre-Conference Events

 - The workshop includes examples that align with NACEP accreditation standards and provides an opportunity to plan for continuous program improvement for all programs.

-1:00 pm - 4:00 pm, Lunch not included
+1:00 pm - 4:00 pm | Lunch Not Included

-Community College Research Center (CCRC), Teachers College - Columbia University
+Presenting Organization: Community College Research Center (CCRC), Teachers College - Columbia University

 - DEEP Outreach: Reaching out to underserved students and families to encourage and support them to participate in DE,